 The essence of feeling and imagination

 I was in the first grade when I decided that I wanted to be a lawyer or a writer.
-My fascination with systems and trying to understand why certain rules were in place was considered weird.
+My fascination with systems and societal rules was considered weird.
 I often spoke up for the bullied and played defense attorney when a teacher would attempt to punish one of my peers.
 I took notes in my many journals about any classroom occurrence that I deemed unfair.
 I had the ability to communicate with my peers and adults fluidly.

 The day I recognized my own power, it was too late.